Yes No Share to Facebook

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

-Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyLandlords often seek to reclaim a rental unit to replace tenant occupancy with an occupancy by the landlord, a close relative of the landlord, or a buyer of the property.
-In such cases, the landlord must genuinely intend for the new occupancy to continue for at least one year.
+When a landlord seeks to evict a tenant by using the N12 process so to enable occupancy for the own use purposes of the landlord, or certain close family members of the landlord, the landlord must genuinely possess a good faith intent including an intention to occupy the rental unit for a period of at least one year.
 Under the law, there is a mandate that landlords must show genuine intent for the new occupant to live in the rental property for at least one year.
 This legal mandate is aimed at preventing landlords from expressing a wish to repossess the rental unit without an authentic plan to actually occupy the rental unit, which could be used as a strategy to evict the existing tenant in order to secure a new tenant ready to pay higher rent.

 The Law